richemslie/galvanise_zero/doc/reversi_record.md

 gen 50 changes
 --------------
 Lost track... trying hard not to change things, but there has been lots.
-Will just paste it here later (at gen 37 right now).